The Walking Dead: You Like the Bad Boys, Don’t You?

-The Walking Dead spent almost all of last season crawling along at a glacial pace, telling the same goddamn story they have been telling from the beginning–you either accept this new world as corrupt, or you believe there is salvation still to be had (except you’re wrong, you freaking idiots).
-Our heroes arrive at a town in Alexandria, Virginia, which has managed to escape the worst of the zombie outbreak due to a geological streak of luck.
+The Walking Dead spent almost all of last season crawling along at a glacial pace, telling the same goddamn story they have been telling from the beginning–you either accept this new world as corrupt, or you believe there is salvation still to be had.
+Our heroes arrive at a town in Alexandria, Virginia, which has managed to escape the worst of the zombie outbreak due to a geological stroke of luck.
 The people living there are naive to the reality of this new world.
-And so we spend yet another season watching the consequences of people either choosing to accept it or not choosing to accept it.
+And so we spend yet another season watching the consequences of people either choosing to accept it or choosing to not accept it.
 YAWN.

 Giveth and taketh away

 The thing that has always angered me about The Walking Dead, is that the show spends time making you care about these characters, only to rip them away from you, usually by the next episode.
 There’s a huge difference between killing a character for the sake of the story to move forward (i.e., Hershel), and killing a character just to kill them (i.e., pretty much everyone else).
 That’s not entertainment.